M66B/NetGuard/FAQ.md

 **(17) Why is NetGuard using so much memory?**

 It isn't, NetGuard doesn't allocate any memory, except a little for displaying the user interface elements.
-It appeared that on some Android variants the Play Store connection, using almost 150 MB and needed for in-app donations, is incorrectly attributed to NetGuard instead to the Play Store.
+It appeared that on some Android variants the Google Play™ store app connection, using almost 150 MB and needed for in-app donations, is incorrectly attributed to NetGuard instead to the Google Play™ store app.

 <a name="FAQ18"></a>
-**(18) Why can't I find NetGuard in the Google Play Store?**
+**(18) Why can't I find NetGuard in the Google Play™ store app?**

-NetGuard requires at least Android 5.0, so it is not available in the Play Store for devices running older Android versions.
+NetGuard requires at least Android 5.0, so it is not available in the Google Play™ store app for devices running older Android versions.

 Some devices have an Android version with a bug in the services NetGuard depends upon.
-These devices are blacklisted for the Play Store.
+These devices are blacklisted for the Google Play™ store app.
 Read about them in the [compatibility section](https://github.com/M66B/NetGuard#compatibility).

 <a name="FAQ19"></a>
 **(19) Why does aplication XYZ still have internet access?**